 CRISPRsc (CRISPR single cell) combines the flexibility of pooled screening with the power of transcriptomics at single-cell resolution.
 By linking a specific guide RNA to single-cell whole transcriptome readout, CRISPRsc offers the opportunity to interrogate the phenotype of any given genetic perturbation in unprecedented detail.

-During this webinar we will present data showing how Horizon’s CRISPRsc screening platform offers a streamlined approach to elucidating valuable and intriguing biological information that is critical to resolving complex biological questions.
+During this on-demand webinar we present data showing how Horizon’s CRISPRsc screening platform offers a streamlined approach to elucidating valuable and intriguing biological information that is critical to resolving complex biological questions.